Acting Around Change: How Psychology and Drama Transform Lives in Youth Justice

 One young man always volunteered to play the aggressor in drama exercises — until he was asked to play the vulnerable role instead.
 For the first time, he said: "That’s what it feels like all the time."
 It wasn’t anger.
 It was fear.

-10. Change happens when someone feels seen, not told.
+10. Change happens when someone feels seen and not just told what to do.

 Psychology applied through drama

 Psychology doesn’t just live in textbooks.
-It lives in bodies, silences, behaviour and stories.
+It lives in our bodies, silences, behaviour and stories.

 Risk theory explains behaviour.